 There are several international gateways in the New York City and Philadelphia metropolitan areas, including Newark Liberty International Airport (EWR) in Newark, New Jersey.

 Arriving at Newark Liberty International Airport, NJ (RECOMMENDED)

 The Center for Global Engagement STRONGLY RECOMMENDS that students use Newark Liberty International Airport (EWR).

 - This airport may be listed by your airline as “New York/Newark,” but you will be landing in Newark, New Jersey.

 - The least expensive way to travel to Mercer County is by NJ Transit train on the Northeast Corridor line to Trenton Transit Center.
 During the day, trains run at least twice an hour and cost approximately $20.00.
 If you choose this option, you will follow signs to the AirTrain station in your terminal, travel to the NJ Transit station (the last stop, after “P4,” sometimes referenced as the “RailLink”).
 Purchase a ticket at one of the orange machines with a credit card and proceed to Track #5 for your train to Trenton.

 - As long as you arrive on the arrival day during the designated arrival times Center for Global Engagement will arrange to pick you up in Newark or Trenton to take you to campus.
 Please share your travel plans with the CGE by filling out our TCNJ Arrival Request Form.

-Arriving at Philadelphia International Airport, PA (NOT recommended)
+Arriving at Philadelphia International Airport, PA (Recommended-only on arrival day)

 The Philadelphia International Airport (PHL) in Philadelphia, Pennsylvania is an international airport within an hour of The College of New Jersey.
 However, unlike Newark Liberty International Airport, there is no shuttle service from the Philadelphia International Airport to New Jersey.
 Taxis and rental cars are expensive.
 The train is the only available public transportation.
 There is a transfer required; it takes two different trains to get to the Trenton Transit Center.

 - If you are arriving at Philadelphia International Airport, you will need to take a SEPTA train from the Philadelphia International Airport and transfer to the Trenton Line at 30th St. station in Philadelphia.